YousryEssam/Competitive-programming-library/README.md

 </p>

 ## Notes
 - If you have any suggestions or improvements, please feel free to reach out!
-You can find various ways to connect with me in the
+You can find various ways to connect with me in the `Connect with me` section in [README](https://github.com/YousryEssam/YousryEssam)
-`Connect with me` section in [README](https://github.com/YousryEssam/YousryEssam)
+- Currently, everything is implemented using `C++`.